Top Russia newspaper editors quit, denouncing censorship

 - 'Vedomosti RIP' -

+Vedomosti journalists recently put forward an alternative candidate to lead the paper.

-Although nearly 70 staff members backed a long-serving colleague to be editor-in-chief, the owners went ahead with the appointment of Shmarov, they said.
+Although nearly 70 staff members backed a long-serving colleague to be editor-in-chief, the owner went ahead with the appointment of Shmarov, they said.

-The outgoing editors have worked at the newspaper for around 15 years or more.

-An investigation in May by several Russian news outlets, including Vedomosti, concluded that Rosneft leveraged control over the paper through debts owed by Kudryavtsev to the oil giant's bank.

-Kremlin critics on Monday praised Vedomosti staff for fighting for editorial independence until the end.
+Kremlin critics praised Vedomosti staff for fighting for editorial independence until the end.

 "Vedomosti RIP," Yulia Galyamina, a local deputy in Moscow, said on Twitter.